 We hope that these articles help you learn something or think about things that you know in a new way.
 Embedded in every post is the encouragement to nurture yourself and others.
 In spirit of that message, please take a moment to play a little today.

 This article was all about emotions and the psychology of manipulation related to babies and young children.
 Feel free to leave a comment and let us know other topics that interested you.
 Engage in the conversation and share this post.

 Create your account to be alerted as soon as a new article is released!

 Are you struggling after becoming a new parent?
-Contact us for your free 15-minute consultation.
+Contact us for your free consultation.

 Are you a trainee (LGPC in Maryland) looking for a board approved LCPC supervisor in Maryland?
 Contact Dr. Dowtin to learn more.

 Bell, S. M., & Ainsworth, M. D. S. (1972).
 Infant crying and maternal responsiveness.
 Child development, 1171-1190.
 Retrieved from http://www.jstor.org/stable/1127506?seq=1#page_scan_tab_contents